British logistics in the Western Allied invasion of Germany: Beyond the Rhine

 Meanwhile, the First Canadian Army established two lines of communications.
 No 13 Army Roadhead was opened at Nijmegen on 2 March, and was stocked by rail.
-No. 15 Army Roadhead opened in the Almelo area on 18 April and was stocked by road from No. 13 Army Roadhead.
+No. 15 Army Roadhead opened in the Almelo area on 18 April being stocked by road from the No. 13 Army Roadhead.
 I Canadian Corps advanced on Utrecht, supported by No. 13 Army Roadhead while II Canadian Corps advanced on Oldenburg supported from No. 15 Army Roadhead.
-Emmerich was taken on 1 April after a three-day battle, to provide an additional bridgehead.
+Emmerich was taken on 1 April after a three-day battle, to provide another bridgehead.
 Three bridges were constructed there, but by the time they opened II Canadian Corps already had its three Canadian divisions across the Rhine.

 As the German forces crumbled before the Allied onslaught, the numbers of German prisoners of war grew to the point where orders were issued on 1 May that no more prisoners should be sent west of the Rhine.
 Four days later orders came that disarmed troops would no longer have prisoner of war status, but would be classified as Surrendered Enemy Personnel, and that their own officers would be responsible for their administration.
 Captured German dumps held sufficient quantities of food for them, but they were not always easily accessible or distributable, so some had to be fed from 21st Army Group stocks, on a temporary ration scale of 1,100 cal per man per day.
 Large numbers of displaced persons were also encountered, and they were accommodated in special camps.
-These provided health care and bathing and delousing with DDT to prevent the spread of disease.
-Their feeding was the responsibility of the German civilian population, but the British Army had to release a large number of NAAFI packs to displaced persons.
+These provided health care, bathing and delousing with DDT to prevent the spread of disease.
+Their feeding was the responsibility of the German civilian population, but the British Army had to release many NAAFI packs to displaced persons.
 By May the ration strength of the 21st Army Group had risen to 1.711 million.

-On 4 May 1945, Montgomery accepted the German surrender at Lüneburg Heath, which covered German forces in the Netherlands, Dunkirk, North West Germany and Denmark.
+On 4 May 1945, Montgomery accepted the German surrender at Lüneburg Heath, which covered German forces in the Netherlands, Dunkirk, North-West Germany and Denmark.
 Four days later the German Instrument of Surrender was signed in Berlin, and the war with Germany was over.